 Plantains are available at most major grocery stores year-round and can be purchased at any point of ripeness.
 There are three major points of ripening that make plantains a versatile fruit to prepare:

 - Black plantains: Despite their color, black plantains are still good to eat.
 They are the sweetest and softest at this point and are typically baked and eaten as a dessert.
+You will enjoy the sweet taste of these very ripe plantains.

 When you get your plantain home, the first steps in preparing them are as follows: